leon2968/Leetcode-HarckerRank-Practice/README.md

 08/30/2022 https://leetcode.com/problems/longest-consecutive-sequence/ (Solved by using hashSet since it has O(1) search time complexity)

 08/31/2022 https://leetcode.com/problems/subsets/ (Solved with a recursion method, similar to backtracking?
 There are multiple solutions, need to review others)

+09/01/2022 https://leetcode.com/problems/invert-binary-tree/ (Solved with BFS using queue)

+09/01/2022 https://leetcode.com/problems/populating-next-right-pointers-in-each-node (Solved with BFS first, but it wants O(1) space so changed to node manipulation)